Astaxanthin: The Antioxidant 6,000 Times Stronger than Vitamin C!

 - Fight inflammation.
 Aging is a disease, and inflammation is at the core of it.
 Inflammation is considered to be a leading cause of serious illnesses such as cancer, heart attack, and diabetes.
 Astaxanthin is a potent anti-inflammatory substance that can attack these problems at their roots.

 The recommended daily dosage of Astaxanthin is 4 milligrams (mg).
 This amount is sufficient to obtain Astaxanthin's benefits.
 However, remember that anything less will probably not be nearly as useful.
-Good food sources for Astaxanthin are wild salmon, crab, shrimp, crawfish, lobster, red trout, carrots, red peppers and other red-pigmented vegetables and fruits.
+Good food sources for Astaxanthin are wild salmon, crab, shrimp, crawfish, lobster, red trout, carrots, red peppers, and other red-pigmented vegetables and fruits.